mwakaba2/jupyterlab-notifications/README.md

 * Web Browser that supports the Notification Web API (See [Browser Compatibility Chart](https://developer.mozilla.org/en-US/docs/Web/API/notification#browser_compatibility))
 * JupyterLab >= 3.0
-* Notebook Cell Timing needs to be enabled for Jupyterlab Notifications to work.
+* Notebook Cell Timing needs to be enabled for Jupyterlab Notifications with version < `0.3.0` to work.
 Please go to Settings -> Advanced Settings Editor -> Notebook and update setting to:
 ```json5
 {
   // Recording timing